SERWALL® Official Store: Free delivery in the contiguous US. Quick Ship items ship in 5-7 business days!

 Trace the curved back slats

-• Lastly, one of the most complex remains the cutting of the classic diagonal legs of the Adirondack chair.
+• Lastly, cut the classic angled legs of the Adirondack chair.
 Precisely, tape the pieces of the paper pattern onto the two wooden panels measuring (1″ x 6″ x 37″).
 Trace the pattern with a pencil and cut using a jig saw.
 To ensure safety keep the saw close to the edges and keep adjusting.

 Once you are done cutting all the pieces, it is important to dry fit the pieces and make the necessary adjustments.